Hypoplastic left heart syndrome

 Hypoplastic left heart syndrome (HLHS) is an uncommon, complex congenital (present at birth) defect in which several structures in the heart’s left side form incorrectly.
 It is one of several “single ventricle defect” conditions where only one of the heart’s two ventricles can pump effectively.
 Babies with HLHS cannot properly pump oxygen-rich blood to the body, and therefore cannot live without intervention.

 Herma Heart Center specializes in repairing HLHS and single ventricle defects, and has the best published survival rates worldwide.
 Our center consistently achieves outstanding outcomes, including a "3-star" rating by the Society of Thoracic Surgeons for the quality of our congenital heart surgery outcomes (the highest rating possible).
-Treatment for HLHS requires our highly specialized pediatric heart surgeons to rework the baby’s circulatory system through a series of three open heart surgeries (Norwood, Glenn, and Fontan procedures) staged over about three years.
-An alternative approach is heart transplantation, also an area of expertise at Children’s Hospital of Wisconsin.
+Treatment for HLHS requires our highly specialized congenital heart surgeons to rework the baby's circulatory system through a series of three open heart surgeries (Norwood, Glenn, and Fontan procedures) staged over a span of about three years.
+An alternative approach is heart transplantation, also an area of expertise at Children's Hospital of Wisconsin.
 See outcomes specific to the Norwood, Glenn and Fontan procedures.

 The Herma Heart Center at Children's Hospital of Wisconsin in Milwaukee is recognized for pioneering the first interstage home monitoring initiative of its kind for partnering with parents in caring for infants with HLHS and other single ventricle defects.
 The experience of Children’s Interstage Home Monitoring Program has helped significantly boost survival rates among babies with HLHS and is now the standard of care worldwide.

 What is hypoplastic left heart syndrome?